Information recoverability of noisy quantum states: Main Results

-\emph{Necessary and sufficient condition for shadow information preservation.---} We study the preservation of shadow information by considering an operational task: recovering the expectation value $\tr[\rho O]$ of an observable $O$ from multiple copies of a corrupted state $\cN(\rho)$, where $\cN$ is the noisy channel of interest and $\rho$ is an unknown state.
+We study the preservation of shadow information by considering an operational task: recovering the expectation value $\tr[\rho O]$ of an observable $O$ from multiple copies of a corrupted state $\cN(\rho)$, where $\cN$ is the noisy channel of interest and $\rho$ is an unknown state.
 A usual way~\cite{Jiang2021physical} is to simulate a Hermitian-preserving and trace-preserving (HPTP) map $\cD$, which we call a retriever in this work, such that $\cD\circ\cN = \id$, where $\id$ is the identity map.
 While this approach is sufficient for recovering the target information, its requirement on the retriever $\cD$ is generally not necessary as we are only concerned with the expectation value of a specific observable.
 Hence, the only necessary requirement for a retriever $\cD$ is

 for any state $\rho$ and a fixed observable $O$.
 Our framework extends the set of potential retrievers from HPTP maps to Hermitian-preserving and trace-scaling (HPTS) maps for that HPTS maps are physically simulatable in the way prescribed by Eq.~\eqref{eq:linear_comb_of_qchannel}, as shown in Lemma~\ref{lemma:hpts}.
 We say a linear map $\cN$ is trace-scaling (TS) if $\tr_{A'}[J_\cN] = pI_A$ for some real number $p$, and HPTP maps are special cases of HPTS maps when $p=1$.